fsharp/fsharp.github.io/_posts/2013-07-09-group-remit.md

 - PCL (portable class libraries) on all platforms

-We will consider having the FSSF “bless” libraries and tools through one or more of:
+We will consider having the FSSF “blessed” libraries and tools through one or more of:

 - Publishing them under a FSSF NuGet accounts